In silico Drug Design: some concepts & tools

 Drug-Like Protein-Protein Interaction Modulators: Challenges and Opportunities for Drug Discovery and Chemical Biology (review).
 Villoutreix BO, Kuenemann MA, Poyet J-L, Bruzzoni-Giovanelli H, Labbe C, Lagorce D, Sperandio O, Miteva MA.
 Molecular Informatics 2014; 6-7: 414-437. (open)

-We were among the first to propose the modulation of transient interactions between a protein and the cell membrane with a small molecule.
-The work was for instance reported with application on blood coagulation cofactors by Segers et al., PNAS 2007.
+We were among the first to propose the modulation of transient interactions between a protein and the cell membrane with a small molecule and to observe that next to membrane binding regions, proteins often tend to have a cavity large enough to bind a small ligand.
+The work was for instance reported with application on blood coagulation cofactors by Segers et al., PNAS 2007, or Nicolaes et al., Blood 2014.
 This molecular mechanism is still essentially unexplored in 2015 for therapeutic intervention.

 A tool to predict this potential membrane binding regions is Membrane Optimal Docking Area (MODA, see Kufareva I et al., 2014).
 Such information can help to find small molecules acting on such mechanism.

-There are obviously many tools in these sections because many research groups started to work this field since at least the 90s.
-I just give the names of some names below essentially for proteins but there are also packages to try to predict the structure of RNA, DNA, or sugar molecules...
-When you have a 3D structure, if the quality is acceptable, then you can try to find binding pockets, run protein-protein docking engines, look at mutations (notion of biostructural pathology)....run simulations, like electrostatics or molecular dynamics..., dock a peptide... perform virtual screening...
+There are many tools in these sections as the in silico teams started to work in the field of bioinformatics and structural bioinformatics already in the 90s.
+Chemoinformatics groups were also present at that time but the number of scientists, even more so in academia was much smaller.
+Once you have a 3D structure, if the quality is acceptable, then it is possible to find binding pockets, run protein-protein docking engines, look at missense mutations (notion of biostructural pathology)....run simulations, like electrostatics or molecular dynamics..., dock a peptide... perform virtual screening...

 Mutations (or variations) - Personalized medicine - Precision medicine